kanasadykova/1commit/README.md

 # My First Repository
-## 📅 Планы на ближайшие 30 дней
+## 📅 Plans for the Next 30 Days
-- 🎯 Изучить основы Git и GitHub
+- 🎯 Learn the basics of Git and GitHub
-- 🖥 Создать несколько проектов и загрузить их в репозиторий
+- 🖥 Create several projects and upload them to the repository
-- 📖 Прочитать документацию по Git
+- 📖 Read the Git documentation
-- 🚀 Попробовать работу с ветками и pull requests
+- 🚀 Try working with branches and pull requests
-- 💡 Начать изучать новый стек технологий для разработки  # 1commit
+- 💡 Start learning a new technology stack for development